-MacOS malware persistence 4: AutoLaunched Applications.
+MacOS malware persistence 4: AutoLaunched Applications, Background Task Management (BTM).
 Simple C example

 ﷽